-Women are just 4.8% of the positions on the Fortune 500 and yet of all women in the US nearly 28% volunteer; contributing $102 billion of services to the economy (source: 2015 census).
-So women are no doubt champing at the bit to take the reins and lead.
-And volunteer and civic organizations are the right way to get these leadership engines roaring.
+Women are just 4.8% of the positions on the Fortune 500 and yet of all women in the US, nearly 28% volunteer.
+This contributes $102 billion of services to the economy (source: 2015 census).
+And a fierce passion for issues such as elections, our children’s education and pandemic recovery has only made women lead harder.

 Seems like a no-brainer, but believe you me, just as many women signing up to volunteer take it as seriously as they think the world does (and that’s NOT seriously at all).
-And that’s a clear miss in opportunity.
-From honing management skills (and sometimes it takes pro-level skill to do this) to strengthening finance and marketing gaps, your role is important and without-a-doubt so is the organization that needs you.
+And that’s a clear missed opportunity.
+From honing management skills (and sometimes it takes pro-level skill to do this) to strengthening finance and marketing gaps, your role is important, and without-a-doubt, so is the organization that needs you.
+We spoke with non-profit leader, Stien van de Ploeg recently who has a perspective worth reading about.
 So show up, take it seriously and recognize what these type of opportunities can do for you.

-Well, not really, every little bit helps.
+This isn’t to suggest every job isn’t hugely important.
 But the key here is to not shy away from the big get…if you think you have the chops to lead…then go for the biggest role available to you.
 You need to believe in yourself and if you think you have the desire, enthusiasm to run, for, say, the PTA or the local Soccer Association, do it.
 Don’t shy away.
 And there are big opportunities to be had.

-Many volunteer organizations, particularly those related to schools often generate more revenue than many small businesses.
+Many volunteer organizations, including those related to schools, often generate more revenue than many small businesses.
 So it’s a big deal.
 And one that affords you the chance to work on both finance and compliance skills.
 It’s a significant and rewarding responsibility if there is the opportunity to decide on an organization’s budget allocation.

 A spate of articles in 2008 highlighted Sarah Palin’s journey from PTA to city councilwoman to mayor to governor.
 And she’s not the only one; the much-in-the-news Sen. Lisa Murkowski (R-Alaska) was also PTA president before she was a senator.
 The non-profit civic training ground, the Junior League, also has had its fair share of notable members from Supreme Court Justice Sandra Day O’Connor to Margaret Chase Smith, the first woman elected to U.S. Senate.